 If your teen is sprouting facial hair, an old-style shaving kit might be just the thing.
 For a teen, a generic razor blade or electric razor makes a most unexciting gift.
 But an old-style shaving kit is different: It will help your teen embrace and feel pride in the ritual of shaving and learn to take care of his face.

 Our choice is the Gentleman Jon Complete Wet Shaving Kit, which comes with a safety razor, five razor blades, a stainless steel shaving bowl, a badger hair brush, an alum block to fight razor burn, and a shave soap.
-You get all that for $55.

 This gift can spawn more ideas for future gift-giving occasions, like a Perfecto Deluxe Chrome Razor and Brush Stand, a Feather Styling Razor Disposal Case, and a Moonster Vintage Mens Dopp Kit.